Mpfk/appLaunchpad/README.md

 # appLaunchpad 🚀

+**Note!
+Services that are used in this template have been depricated.
+To prevent conflicts or errors for new deployments, this repository has been Archived.
+For a similar script, please see: [Mpfk/vue-quick-deploy](https://github.com/Mpfk/vue-quick-deploy).**

+---

 appLaunchpad is a Terraform starter pack which provides the foundational elements of a web app.
 Build on top of it to make deploying your projects easier!

 ## What does it do?